OldUser101/Sparx-Helper/README.md

 # Sparx-Helper V1.3
-a program to screenshot and save the answers from sparx
+A program to screenshot and save the answers from Sparx.

 ![App Screenshot](https://github.com/sKrible45/Sparx-Helper/blob/main/images/TheWindow.png)